Adolescent Resources

 Information about Vaccines

-Vaccines are very important because they decrease the chances of getting certain diseases.
+Vaccines are very important because they decrease the chances of getting certain disease.
 It is very important to vaccinate adolescents as well as young children.

-Listed below you will find information about vaccines that are available to adolescents, information about what the vaccines prevent and why they are important.
-The Advisory Committee on Immunization Practices (ACIP) and the Center for Disease Control (CDC) provided this information.
+Listed below you will find information about vaccines that are available to adolescents, information about what vaccines prevent and why they are important.
+The Advisory Committee on Immunization Practices and the Centers for Disease Control provided this information.

 1. Tetanus (also known as lock jaw): causes painful muscle spasms all over the body and it can prevent you from opening your mouth.
 You can get tetanus through types of cuts and wounds, from animal bites, tattoos, body piercings, rusty nails, etc.

-3. Pertussis (also known as whooping cough): caused by bacteria that can cause severe coughing spells, weight loss, pneumonia and sometimes death.
-It is spread person to person and is highly contagious.
+3. Pertussis (also known as whopping cough): caused by bacteria that can cause severe coughing spells, weight loss, pneumonia and sometimes death.
+It is spread from person to person and is highly contagious.

 It is recommended that teens ages 11-18 years old receive a meningococcal vaccine.
 This vaccine is also known as Menactra.
-This vaccine prevents against four types of meningococcal disease.
-The disease is a serious illness that infects the fluid around your brain and spinal cord.
+The vaccine prevents against 4 types of disease that can lead to serious illness infecting fluid around your brain and spinal cord.
 Meningitis can be spread through coughing, kissing or sharing drinks.
-Even when people diagnosed with meningitis are treated with antibiotics, 1 in 10 of these people die.
-For the people that survive, up to 1 in 5 of them may experience brain damage, become mentally retarded, become deaf, suffer seizures, suffer a stroke and/or lose their arms or legs.
-This vaccine is one shot only.
+Even when people with meningitis are treated with antibiotics, 1 in 10 of these people will still die.
+For the people that survive, up to 1 in 5 of them may experience brain damage, may become mentally retarded, become deaf, suffer seizures, suffer a stroke or lose their arms or legs.

 It is recommended that girls and boys ages 9-26 years old receive the HPV vaccine.
-This vaccine is also known as Gardasil and it is most effective if received at an earlier age.
-HPV is a virus that can cause abnormal pap smears and cervical cancer in females and genital warts in males and females.
+This vaccine is also known as Gardasil and it is most effective if received at an early age.
+The HPV virus is a virus that can cause abnormal pap smears and cervical cancer in females and genital warts in males and females.
 This vaccine is a series of three shots.

 The MMR vaccine is recommended for all teens who have not received the vaccine as a child.
 The vaccine is a series of two shots.

-1. Measles: causes high fever and rash over the body and is highly contagious.
+1. Measles: causes high fever and rash all over the body and it is highly contagious.

 2. Mumps: causes swollen glands, fever, headaches and can lead to meningitis, deafness and sometimes death.
 It is highly contagious.